Nevada vs. San Jose State NCAA Football Odds, Plays and Insights | November 6, 2021

 San Jose State Stats and Trends

-- When San Jose State amasses over 377.5 yards, the team is 3-1 against the spread and 4-0 overall.
+- In games that San Jose State amasses more than 377.5 yards, the team is 3-1 against the spread and 4-0 overall.

-- This year the Spartans have turned the ball over 16 times, while the Wolf Pack have forced 16 turnovers.
+- The Spartans have 16 giveaways this season, while the Wolf Pack have 16 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.